Lunarnovaa/hjem-rum/docs/manual/contributing/writing-modules.md

 - As needed, `extraConfig`: Extra lines of strings passed directly to config file for certain programs.

 For the most part, this should be sufficient.

+### Package Overrides {#sec-package-overrides}

 Overrides of packages should be simply offered through a direct override in `package`.
 For example, ncmpcpp's package has a `withVisualizer ? false` argument.
 Rather than creating an extra option for this, the contributor should note this with `extraDescription`, and give an example of it like so:

 ```nix
 options.rum.programs.ncmpcpp = {